lithellx/RiotLogin/README.md

 ## Status
 [Working]

+-Removed useless "Export data below" checkbox.
+Just double click the row.
+(03.03.2025)

 -Now compatible with the new PlayStation login button and even if there is just one account it can be deleted too.
-(Updated on 12.2.2024)
+(12.02.2024)

 -Client process name "RiotClientUx" changed to check if "RiotClientUx" or "Riot Client" working.
-(Updated on 02.27.2024)
+(02.27.2024)

--Client process name "RiotClientUx" changed to "Riot Client" (Updated on 02.23.2024)
+-Client process name "RiotClientUx" changed to "Riot Client" (02.23.2024)

 ## Media
 Video of how to use RiotLogin: